-You will focus on the history of theatrical production: the styles of acting, theatre architecture, the audience response to and involvement in production, the evolution of set, costume and lighting design, directorial practices, as well as the socio-historical and material conditions that surround the performance(s) of your study.
+You will focus on the history of theatrical production: the styles of acting, theatre architecture, the audience response to and involvement in production, the evolution of set, costume and lighting design, and directorial practice.
+You may also study the complexities of historiographic methods as related to performance and the socio-historical and material conditions that surround performances.